ludofleury/BuzzBundle/README.md

 * The Message (request/response) from Buzz are really simple and so the informations in the profiler.
 * If you need a rock-solid HTTP client, try [Guzzle](http://guzzlephp.org/) and... the [Playbloom GuzzleBundle](https://github.com/ludofleury/GuzzleBundle) !

+## Licence

+This bundle is under the MIT license.
+See the complete license in the bundle:

+    Resources/meta/LICENSE

 ## Credits